Bob Brolly

-Robert Joseph "Bob" Brolly MBE (born 4 October 1950) is a Northern Ireland-born broadcaster, singer and entertainer, who presents shows for BBC Local Radio in the United Kingdom.
-A long established personality in the West Midlands region, he has presented programmes on BBC CWR and BBC Radio WM for several years, where he is probably best known for a weekly Irish music show aired on Sunday afternoons.
+Robert Joseph "Bob" Brolly MBE (born 4 October) is a Northern Ireland-born broadcaster, singer and entertainer, and long established personality in the West Midlands region.
+He presented a long-running programmes on BBC CWR and BBC Radio WM for several years, where he is probably best known for a weekly Irish music show aired on Sunday afternoons.
+After leaving the BBC in August 2023, Brolly began presenting his Irish music show on BRMB in Birmingham from October.

-Life and career
+Life and career in broadcasting

 Born in Derry, Brolly moved with his family to England when he was fifteen, and settled in Coventry.
 After training as an engineer, he worked in the automotive industry for several years, at Morris Motors, before holding a number of other jobs that included being chief beer taster for Bass Brewery.
 His radio career has seen him present a long-running afternoon programme on BBC Coventry & Warwickshire, which aired for twelve years until 2013, as well as his Irish music show, which was first broadcast in the mid-1990s.
 In 2015, he also became the host of Brolly and Friends, a chat show airing on Irish TV, a channel aimed at the Irish diaspora.

+On 27 August 2023, Brolly presented what turned out to be his final Sunday afternoon show for BBC Local Radio in the West Midlands.
+During the programme he voiced his anger at being asked to "audition" to continue presenting with the BBC.
+Within days he was informed by bosses that he had been taken off air.
+He was subsequently contacted by Birmingham-based BRMB, which had recently been relaunched, with a job offer and made his debut on the station on Sunday 1 October presenting Bob Brolly's Irish Show on Sunday afternoons.

+Music career

 Brolly first began singing as a boy, as a member of the Waterside Chapel choir in Derry, but did not become a professional musician until much later in life, and when his family entered the pub trade.
 With his band, Calvary (in which he was both lead singer and drummer), Brolly embarked on tours of Europe, the United States and Australia.
 He has also enjoyed a successful solo career, appearing at venues including the Wembley Arena in London, and the National Indoor Arena and Symphony Hall in Birmingham.
 He has released several albums, many featuring covers of popular songs.
 His 2012 album, Till We Meet Again is a collection of mostly original material.